Flexiana/unicorn-rainbow/README.md

 ## Author

 Jiri is an happy author of this thing.
 He hopes you'll have no motivation to study its source code as it has been made as unreadable as possible.
+One can only speculate why we are publishing this project on April 1st.

 ![Unicorn rainbow author](author.jpg)

+Thanks for support from colleagues at Flexiana (https://flexiana.com)

 ## License